alxparp/java-websocket-chat/README.md

 Do not store messages on the server.
 Use web sockets to connect to the server and get and send messages to other users.

-When you finish the task, please:
-- send a link to your GitHub repository;
-- send a link to a working chat (is optional);
-- write how much time you spent on the writing of the chat.